It’s easy to see how intense workouts and a well-balanced nutritious diet contribute to your athletic performance.

 There’s one way to improve your athletic performance that is not easily seen and is often overlooked – sleep.
 While you sleep, all your hard work comes to fruition.

 Without enough of it, at best, your progress slows, at worst, your body won’t reach its full potential.

 Every good workout plan incorporates rest days.
 However, the most important rest takes place at night.
-Intense workouts and weightlifting create micro-tears in muscle tissue.
+Intense workouts like with elliptical machine, treadmill or weightlifting with barbell sets create micro-tears in muscle tissue.
 The repair of these tears takes place while you sleep.

 Sleep is far more complex than many people realize.
 On a typical night, you go through four to six sleep cycles.
 During each cycle, you’ll pass through five sleep phases.
 How much time you spend in each phase changes in each cycle, but for optimum health, you need to spend time in every phase.

 Muscle building takes place during phase 3 sleep, the first of the deep sleep phases when brain waves start to slow down.
 It’s during this phase that the body releases human growth hormone (GH), the hormone that triggers the repair and regeneration of muscle.
 GH peaks during the first sleep cycle of the night but continues to be released in increasingly smaller amounts in all subsequent sleep cycles.

 If you sleep less than seven hours, there’s not enough GH released to fully repair muscles.
 However, you also don’t get enough GH if you go to bed two or three hours late.
 Even if you stay in bed a full eight hours, alteration of your sleep cycle reduces the amount of GH released into the body.